 We have some fantastic leopard tortoises for sale!
-We offer a wide variety of leopard tortoise for sale including baby leopard tortoise for sale, well started 6-month-old baby leopard tortoises for sale, yearling leopard tortoises for sale and adult leopard tortoise for sale online.
+CB Reptile offers a wide variety of leopard tortoise for sale including baby leopard tortoise for sale.
+Also, we offer well started 6-month-old baby leopard tortoises for sale, yearling leopard tortoises for sale.
+Lastly, we also offer adult leopard tortoise for sale online.

 Leopard Tortoises for sale

 The leopard tortoise (Stigmochelys pardalis) is a brightly colored, high-domed, medium-to-large tortoise.
 It has been popular in the pet trade for many years.
 Found from Sudan in the northern part of Africa to the Cape in South Africa, leopard tortoises typically inhabit savannas and are not seen in humid rain forests or dry deserts.
 This species is currently known by two subspecies, Stigmochelys pardalis pardalis and Stigmochelys pardalis babcocki.
 For many years, it was included in the genus Geochelone, but it is now considered its own genus.

 There are two recognized leopard tortoise subspecies: the southern (S. p. pardalis) and the northern (S. p. babcocki).
 Because range of the latter within Africa is Sudan, east to Ethiopia and Somalia, down the eastern side of Africa to the Southern Cape and back up the western side to Angola.
 Stigmochelys p. pardalis is limited to the southern part of South Africa and Namibia.
 Lastly, two subspecies will readily interbreed if housed together, producing viable offspring.